 Hannah was born Hannah Bates in 1856.
 Her father was James Bates, a general labourer, and her mother was most likely, Ann Tilbury, a millhand.
 Little is known so far about her childhood, but it seems her father died when she was around 2 years of age.
 In 1872, she became Hannah ROLLETT when when she, an 18 year old Silk mill hand married Alexander ROLLETT, a 19 year old ‘Labourer at [the] Colour Works’.
+[Edit: If the date on her birth certificate is correct, then Hannah was actually not yet 16.]
 This seemed to begin a lifelong association for Hannah with the West End area of Derby, also known as the slums.

 Searching the newspapers for Alexander brought up an assault on a police constable he had been involved in 1876, as well as an assault on his wife (Hannah) the previous year, and a charge of drunkenness.
 “Poor Hannah,” I thought.
 “Another woeful tale of an abusive alcoholic husband – this must be what made her leave Rollett and take up with William”.
 But I thought too soon; my next search for ‘Hannah Rollett’ brought up many more mentions than there had been for Alexander and she certainly seemed to be quite the character!
 With the help of the newspaper articles and some maps, I started piecing Hannah’s story together.